Mastering Marathon Pacing: Proven Strategies to Run Faster and Smarter

 Closing & next workout

-The beauty of running is that it’s a long game – the more you learn to listen to your body, the more you’ll get out of it.
-If you want to put this into practice, try the “Marathon Pace Warm‑up” workout:
+The journey of running is a long one, and the more you learn to read your own body, the more you’ll discover what works.
+Try the “Marathon Pace Warm-up” workout to put this learning into practice:

 • Warm-up: 2 km easy (5:30 min/km)